Andy BoutleHead of Digital ConstructionMain Contractor

 What tips does ALEC have for organisations starting with Morta?

 Andy’s advice: (1) Identify a use case, start small and test.
 (2) Work with at least one other person as a resource builder.
-(3) Some Python knowledge is an advantage but not essential.
-(4) Bring IT along for the ride to avoid architecture conflicts.
-(5) Engage other departments and empower them to build their own resources.
+(3) Bring IT along for the ride to align on architecture.
+(4) Engage other departments and empower them to build their own resources.